pitchmuc/cjapy/docs/cja.md

   * includeType : OPTIONAL : use to return only "shared" or "all"(default) annotation available.
   * limit : OPTIONAL : number of result per page (default 1000)
   * page : OPTIONAL : page used for pagination

+* getConnections
+  Returns a list of the connections for this company id.
+Returns either a list of a dataframe.
+  Arguments:
+  * limit : OPTIONAL : number of results per request (default 100)
+  * full : OPTIONAL : define if all possible information are returned (default True).
+  * output : OPTIONAL : Type of output selected, either "df" (default) or "raw"

+* getConnection
+  Return a connection detail based on its ID (without prefix).
+  Arguments:
+  * connectionId : REQUIRED : the connection ID (without prefix)

 ## Create methods